zilverline/sequent/docs/docs/concepts.md

 ---
-title: Concepts Guide
+title: Reference Guide
 ---

-This guide gives an overview of the concepts which from the foundation of Sequent.
+This guide gives an overview of the concepts which form the foundation of Sequent.
-Most of these Concepts are not specific to Sequent, but applicable to all CQRS and event sourced applications.
+Most of these concepts are not specific to Sequent, but applicable to all CQRS and event sourced applications.

 ## Basic flow